jerryp1/mapcomp/README.md

 - [dgs](https://github.com/malb/dgs): Discrete Gaussians over the Integers.
 We learn many ways of discrete Gaussian sampling.
 See package `common/sampler/integral/gaussian` in `mpc4j-common-sampler` for details.
 - [Pure-DP](https://github.com/Samuel-Maddock/pure-LDP): a Python package that provides simple implementations of various state-of-the-art LDP algorithms (both Frequency Oracles and Heavy Hitters) with the main goal of providing a single, simple interface to benchmark and experiment with these algorithms.
 We learn many efficient LDP implementation details.
 - [PantheonPIR](https://github.com/ishtiyaque/Pantheon), [SimplePIR](https://github.com/ahenzinger/simplepir), [MulPIR](https://github.com/OpenMined/PIR), [Constant-weight PIR](https://github.com/rasoulam/constant-weight-pir), [FastPIR](https://github.com/ishtiyaque/FastPIR), [Onion-PIR](https://github.com/mhmughees/Onion-PIR), [SealPIR,](https://github.com/microsoft/SealPIR) and [XPIR](https://github.com/XPIR-team/XPIR): We understand many details for implementing PIR schemes.
 We re-implement some protocols based on [SEAL](https://github.com/microsoft/SEAL) instead of [NFLlib](https://github.com/quarkslab/NFLlib), since we found we cannot compile NFLlib on Macbook M1 with `aarch64`.
+- [VOLE-PSI](https://github.com/Visa-Research/volepsi): VOLE-PSI implements the protocols described in "VOLE-PSI: Fast OPRF and Circuit-PSI from Vector-OLE" and "Blazing Fast PSI from Improved OKVS and Subfield VOLE".
+We understand how to implement "Blazing fast OKVS" and many details of how to refine our implementation.
+- [Piano-PIR](https://github.com/pianopir/Piano-PIR): This is a prototype implementation of the Piano private information retrieval(PIR) algorithm that allows a client to access a database without the server knowing the querying index.
+We understand many details of the implementation.

 ## Acknowledge

-We thank [Prof. Benny Pinkas](http://www.pinkas.net/) and [Dr. Avishay Yanai](https://www.yanai.io/) for many discussions on implementing Private Set Intersection protocols.
+- We thank [Prof. Benny Pinkas](http://www.pinkas.net/) and [Dr. Avishay Yanai](https://www.yanai.io/) for many discussions on implementing Private Set Intersection protocols.
 They also greatly help our Java implementations for Oblivious Key-Value Storage (OKVS) presented in the paper "Oblivious Key-Value Stores and Amplification for Private Set Intersection," accepted at [CRYPTO 2021](https://eprint.iacr.org/2021/883.pdf).
 See package `okve/okvs` in `mpc4j-common-tool` for more details.

-We thank [Dr. Stanislav Poslavsky](https://www.linkedin.com/in/stanislav-poslavsky-231311163) and [Prof. Benny Pinkas](http://www.pinkas.net/) for many discussions on implementations of fast polynomial interpolations when we try to implement the PSI protocol presented in the paper "SpOT-Light: Lightweight Private Set Intersection from Sparse OT Extension."
+- We thank [Dr. Stanislav Poslavsky](https://www.linkedin.com/in/stanislav-poslavsky-231311163) and [Prof. Benny Pinkas](http://www.pinkas.net/) for many discussions on implementations of fast polynomial interpolations when we try to implement the PSI protocol presented in the paper "SpOT-Light: Lightweight Private Set Intersection from Sparse OT Extension."

-We thank [Prof. Mike Rosulek](https://web.engr.oregonstate.edu/~rosulekm/) for the discussions about the implementation of Private Set Union (PSU).
+- We thank [Prof. Mike Rosulek](https://web.engr.oregonstate.edu/~rosulekm/) for the discussions about the implementation of Private Set Union (PSU).
 Their implementation for the paper "Private Set Operations from Oblivious Switching" brings much help for us to understand how to implement PSU.

-We thank [Prof. Xiao Wang](https://wangxiao1254.github.io/) for discussions about fast bit-matrix transpose.
+- We thank [Prof. Xiao Wang](https://wangxiao1254.github.io/) for discussions about fast bit-matrix transpose.
 From the discussion, we understand that the basic idea of fast bit-matrix transpose is from the blog [The Full SSE2 Bit Matrix Transpose Routine](https://mischasan.wordpress.com/2011/10/03/the-full-sse2-bit-matrix-transpose-routine/).
 He also helped me realize that there exists an efficient polynomial operation implementation in $GF(2^\kappa)$ introduced in [Intel Carry-Less Multiplication Instruction and its Usage for Computing the GCM Mode](https://www.intel.com/content/dam/develop/external/us/en/documents/clmul-wp-rev-2-02-2014-04-20.pdf).
 See package `galoisfield/gf2k` in `mpc4j-common-tool` for more details.

-We thank [Prof. Peihan Miao](https://www.linkedin.com/in/peihan-miao-08919932/) for discussions about the implementation of the paper "Private Set Intersection in the Internet Setting From Lightweight Oblivious PRF."
+- We thank [Prof. Peihan Miao](https://www.linkedin.com/in/peihan-miao-08919932/) for discussions about the implementation of the paper "Private Set Intersection in the Internet Setting From Lightweight Oblivious PRF."
 From the discussion, we understand there is a special case for the lightweight OPRF when $n = 1$.
 See package `oprf` in `mpc4j-s2pc-pso` for more details.

-We thank [Prof. Yu Chen](https://yuchen1024.github.io/) for many discussions on various MPC protocols.
+- We thank [Prof. Yu Chen](https://yuchen1024.github.io/) for many discussions on various MPC protocols.
 Here we recommend his open-source library [Kunlun](https://github.com/yuchen1024/Kunlun), a modern crypto library.
 We thank [Minglang Dong](https://github.com/minglangdong) for her example codes about implementing [the Window Method](https://www.geeksforgeeks.org/window-sliding-technique/) for fixed-base multiplication in ECC.

-We thank [Dr. Bolin Ding](https://www.bolin-ding.com/) for many discussions on introducing MPC into the database field.
+- We thank [Dr. Bolin Ding](https://www.bolin-ding.com/) for many discussions on introducing MPC into the database field.
 Here we recommend the open-source library [FederatedScope](https://federatedscope.io/), an easy-to-use federated learning package, from his team.

-We thank anonymous USENIX Security 2023 Artifact Evaluation (AE) reviewers for many suggestions for the `mpc4j` documentation and for `mpc4j-native-tool`.
+- We thank anonymous USENIX Security 2023 Artifact Evaluation (AE) reviewers for many suggestions for the `mpc4j` documentation and for `mpc4j-native-tool`.
 These suggestions help us fix many memory leakage problems.
 Also, the comments help us remove many duplicate codes.
+- We thank [Dr. Kevin Yeo](https://sites.google.com/view/kevin-yeo/research) and [Dr. Joon Young Seo](https://www.linkedin.com/in/joon-young-seo-010aab82) of discussions on how to implement band matrix solvers used in "Near-Optimal Oblivious Key-Value Stores for Efficient PSI, PSU and Volume-Hiding Multi-Maps".

 ## License